-Apprentices attend classes two days a month for four years (644 hours minimum) while working a minimum of 40 hours per week in the trade; they earn while they learn.
-Courses run from September through May, and are conveniently scheduled during the day at a Midwestern Mechanical location.
-Courses are taught by experienced Midwestern Mechanical Journeymen and incorporate theoretical and textbook study with hands-on training.
+Apprentices attend classes 2 days a month for 4 years (644 hours minimum) while working a minimum of 40 hours per week in the trade.
+This means they earn while they learn.
+Courses run from September through May and are conveniently scheduled during the day at a Midwestern Mechanical, Inc. location and shared by video conferencing to our other locations.
+Courses are taught by our experienced journeymen, where they incorporate theoretical and textbook study with hands-on training.

 During the required classroom instruction, apprentices learn how to use, care for, and safely handle the tools and materials used in the trades.
 They also learn the safety techniques necessary to establish a safe working environment and the protective measures required.

-• Satisfaction of working with your hands and your mind in an increasingly technilogical and sophisticated industry
+- The satisfaction of working with your hands and your mind in an increasingly technological and sophisticated industry

 Apprentices must be at least 18 years of age.
-(Applicants having a high school diploma may apply at age 17, but must be age 18 at time of placement into an apprenticeship.)
+We also require a high school diploma or a high school equivalency (G.E.D.) certificate.
+Applicants with a high school diploma may apply at age 17 but must be age 18 at time of placement into an apprenticeship.

 For more information about our Apprentice Program or to sign up, give Midwestern Mechanical, Inc. a call at (605) 203-4242!